Particular/docs.particular.net/Content/ServiceMatrix/servicematrix-serviceinsight.md

 #How Debugging Works
 ###Debugging Metadata
 When debugging a ServiceMatrix solution, an new assembly is added to your project.
-If you look at your project references in the Solution Explorer, you will see that your projects have a reference to the `ServiceControl.Plugin.DebugSession` assembly.
+If you look at your project references in the Solution Explorer, you will see that your projects have a reference to the `ServiceControl.Plugin.DebugSession` assembly (or `ServiceControl.Plugin.Nsb5.DebugSession`).
 This assembly is a [ServiceControl Endpoint Plugin](../ServiceControl/Plugins.md "ServiceControl Endpoint Plugins") for debugging.

 This debug assembly is loaded by NServiceBus and adds a specific debug session ID to the header of each message.
 When ServiceInsight is launched, it uses this ID to filter the results to only the messages for your debug session.